RBLXUtils/ReplicatedDestroy/README.md

-# Destroy
+# ReplicatedDestroy
-A :Destroy function which replicates to clients!
+An Instance destroy function which replicates `:Destroy` calls to clients!